Also known as the 'Third Pipe' scheme, the Brighton Groundwater Scheme supplies non-drinking water to properties in

 What kind of water is used?

-The Brighton Groundwater Scheme will draw water from the shallow aquifer in the local area via a series of bores located in the public open space.
+The Brighton Groundwater Scheme draws water from the shallow aquifer in the local area via a series of bores located in public open space.

 What can the water be used for?

-The water supplied as part of the Brighton Groundwater Scheme must only be used for watering your lawn and garden through your irrigation system.
-All external taps will be connected to normal drinking water supplies.
+The water supplied from the third pipe scheme must only be used for watering your lawn and garden through your irrigation system.
+All external taps are to be connected to normal drinking water supplies.